yannickjemmely/Mida/README.md

 ## Introduction
 Mida is an open-source and cross-platform trading engine developed by Reiryoku Technologies and its contributors.
 The engine is designed from the ground up to provide a solid, versatile and platform-neutral environment for creating algorithmic trading systems, indicators, market analysis tools or just trading applications depending on use cases.

-### Programming Languages
+### Programming languages
-Mida can be used with TypeScript/JavaScript on [Node.js](https://nodejs.org) and is distributed on [npm](https://www.npmjs.com).
+Mida can be used with TypeScript, JavaScript and C++ on [Node.js](https://nodejs.org) and is distributed on [npm](https://www.npmjs.com).
 The Mida ecosystem is built from the ground up in TypeScript and C++.